FIWARE/tutorials.NGSI-v2/docs/big-data-spark.md

   -Dpackaging=jar
 ```

-Thereafter the source code can be compiled by running the `mvn package` command within the same directory
+Thereafter, the source code can be compiled by running the `mvn package` command within the same directory
 (`cosmos-examples`):

 ```bash